Fahrenheit: Indigo Prophecy: 20 Years Later

 Terrorists have taken several hostages in a shopping mall and are negotiating with police, giving Sam enough time to slip in and stop the Blacklist attack.

 It’s the first night-time mission of the game, with the shopping mall decorated for Christmas.
-Diary lights dangle from beams, fake snow litters the ground, and a little wooden village has been set up in the main hall.
+Fairy lights dangle from beams, fake snow litters the ground, and a little wooden village has been set up in the main hall.

 Sam quickly saves the hostages being held, and feels the mission is too simple and obvious for the Blacklist.